gcccheng/oogway/index.md

 </div>

 ## Summary
-Gang Cheng is an experienced IT professional with over 10 years of experience working in complex and demanding IT infrastructure environments in the public sector in Norway.
-His expertise spans network and system administration, devops engineering, and site reliability engineering, with a focus on managing a mixed environment of local data centers, private/public clouds, and Windows-Linux systems.
+Gang Cheng is an experienced IT professional with over 10 years of experience working in complex and demanding IT infrastructure environments in large sectors in Norway.
+His expertise spans from network and system administration to DevOps engineering, and site reliability engineering, with a focus on managing a mixed environment of local data centers, private/public clouds, bare metal machines/container platforms, and Windows-Linux systems.

 Gang has a strong passion for staying up-to-date with emerging technologies and is skilled at communicating effectively with colleagues and clients.
 His technical proficiency, combined with his ability to collaborate effectively, has enabled him to successfully deliver high-quality IT solutions that meet business needs.